 If you are migrating to an on-premises environment, you can try installing your custom or third party solution in your destination environment before performing your migration if it is available.
 In some cases having the custom solution available in the destination can allow the app to migrate your otherwise unsupported content.

-Note: Custom solutions are deprecated in Office 365.
+Note: Custom solutions are deprecated in Microsoft 365.

 Performing a Source analysis should reveal any custom solution in your environment (more on source analysis below).